Attack on US lawmakers: what we know - Nigeria Today

 Sanders said he was “sickened” by the attack.

-The shooter hailed from Belleville, Illinois, a suburb of St Louis, Missouri, though his wife told ABC News that he had been living in Alexandria for the past two months.
+The shooter hailed from Belleville, Illinois, though his wife told ABC News that he had been living in Alexandria for the past two months.

 – Political aftermath –